PipesAndFiltersProject/StudentPassing/README.md

 # README #

 Software architectures course exercise work StudentPassing is an implementation of a distributed software architecture and various design patterns in C++14.
-Includes datagram networking using boost asio and JSON for handling data received and sent between components.
+Includes datagram networking using boost asio, JSON for handling data received and sent between components, g3logger for logging the activities of the system, as well as a Qt GUI for the app.

-This project has been created for eaducational purposes and may have no other value to anyone.
+This project has been created for educational purposes and may have no other value to anyone.

 ## What is this repository for? ##